dalehenrich/gsApplicationTools/docs/gettingStarted.md

   - gemServer:exceptionSet:ensure:

 ####Gem Server Exception Set
-Default exception handling has been defined for the following exceptions (the list of default exceptions is slightly different for [GemStone 2.4.x][8]):
+Default exception handling has been defined for the following exceptions:
   - **Error**
   - **Break**
   - **Breakpoint**
   - **Halt**
   - **AlmostOutOfMemory**
   - **AlmostOutOfStack**

+One may define an `exceptionSet`:
+  - on a *gem server* by *gem server* basis using the `GemServer>>gemServerExceptionSet:` method.
+  - by overriding `GemServer>>gemServerExceptionSet` and providing an alternate implementation:
+    ```Smalltalk
+    gemServerExceptionSet
+      gemServerExceptionSet
+        ifNil: [
+          self interactiveMode
+            ifTrue: [ ^ Error , self class gemServerExceptionSet ].
+          ^ Error , self class gemServerExceptionSet
+            , self class gemServerDebuggingExceptionSet ].
+      ^ gemServerExceptionSet
+    ```

+  - by defining alternate implementations of the **GemServer** class methods: `gemServerExceptionSet` and `gemServerDebuggingExceptionSet`.
+    The `exceptionSet` returned by `gemServerDebuggingExceptionSet` is not applied when `interactiveMode` is on.

+**Note**: *The list of default exceptions discussed in this section are slightly different for [GemStone 2.4.x][8].*

 ####Gem Server Exception Handlers
 The *gem server* uses [double dispatching][9] to invoke exception-specific handling behavior.